Bull of Heaven (band)

-Bull of Heaven is an American experimental/avant-garde group.
-The group originally consisted of Neil Keener and Clayton Counts with help from various contributors.
-Since Counts' death in 2016, Keener is the only member.
+Bull of Heaven is an American experimental music project formed in Denver, Colorado in 2008.
+The project originally consisted of Neil Keener and Clayton Counts with help from various contributors.
+Since Counts' death in 2016, Keener has been the only member.

-Bull of Heaven has made extremely long pieces of music led by Counts, with pieces sometimes reaching extreme lengths, varying from a few days to many millions of years long.
+Bull of Heaven is mainly known for their extremely and exaggeratedly long pieces of music, mainly produced by Counts, with several pieces in their discography ranging from a few days to many millions of years long.